nguyensjsu/fa21-202-pied-piper/individual/john/journal.md

   there are only 2 levels.
 We could also potentially enhance the game dynamics with additional targets, patterns, effects, backgrounds, etc. Lastly, it may be good to provide a leaderboard.

+### 11/05/2021

+* Met with the team to decide on the Greenfoot game to use as starter code for our project.
+  Discussed each person's suggestion, trade-offs, and potential feature enhancements.
+* Demo'd my research into my suggestion, [P-TYPE](https://www.greenfoot.org/scenarios/13388), the code structure of this game, the way I was able to use Intellij IDE to build the source (while testing runtime using the Greenfoot IDE), and the potential to build on top of it.
+* Team made decision to go with my suggestion.
+We outlined the next set of goals we need to do, namely, reviewing the code, identifying potential enhancements & patterns we might employ, outlining User Stories and designating Tasks.
+We also created a Kanban board in Github and named our project *Q-TYPE*.